TaskarCenterAtUW/TDEI-gateway/research/database-options.md

 ## Problem statement
 The current TDEI system needs a robust, scalable mechanism for data storage (structured and unstructured).
 There are multiple logging requirements as discussed in #50 which will need to be addressed.
-After seggregating them as per the needs, we need to figure out the options for hosting the data in cloud.
+After seggregating them per the needs, we need to figure out the options for hosting the data in cloud.
 The research will have to evaluate the following parameters

 - Consistency of the data
 - Flexibility to serve for multiple evolving storage structures